-Dr. Aaron Black is a Fellowship trained orthopedic surgeon specializing in sports medicine, with an additional focus on orthopedic trauma.
+Dr. Aaron Black is a board-certified, fellowship trained orthopedic surgeon specializing in sports medicine, with an additional focus on orthopedic trauma.

 Dr Black was born in Minnesota and moved to Evergreen, Colorado when he was 10.
 He went to High School at Colorado Academy, where he was a cross-country runner and a competitive swimmer – specializing in the breaststroke.
 He was also a ski instructor at Copper Mountain on the weekends.